I Wanna Be Down: Music video

 A music video for the Human Rhythm Hip Hop Remix premiered in February 1995.
 It was filmed by director Hype Williams whose remix video for Craig Mack's 1994 song "Flava in Ya Ear" served as inspiration for the video.
 A simple performance video, it features appearances by Lyte, Latifah, and Yo-Yo and was photographed "in glamorous black and white and vivacious color, complete with flashbulbs popping to the beat."
 Norwood's younger brother Ray J made a cameo appearance in the video.
 This version eventually earned Norwood her first nomination for a MTV Video Music Award for Best Rap Video at the 1995 ceremony.

 Track listings

 All tracks written by Keith Crouch and Kipper Jones, and produced by the former.

 Credits and personnel

-Credits adapted from the liner notes of Brandy.
+Personnel are adapted from the liner notes of Brandy.